EU agriculture officials work on ways to move Ukrainian grain to the world | Headlines

 EU agriculture officials work on ways to move Ukrainian grain to the world

-The European Union will look at helping fund the costly transportation of grain out of Ukraine after Russia halted a deal that allowed Black Sea exports vital to global food security, a top agriculture official said Tuesday.
+European Union agriculture ministers met Tuesday to discuss ways of moving grain vital to global food security out of Ukraine after Russia halted a deal that allowed Black Sea exports.
+At the same time, countries bordering the war-ravaged nation are seeking to protect prices for their farmers.

-The thorny issue of how to get food products out of Ukraine — and help farmers in neighbouring EU countries compete with a glut of cheap grain — is threatening to shake the 27-nation bloc's unity in supporting Kyiv as it battles Russia's invasion.

-Agriculture Commissioner Janusz Wojciechowski said the European Commission, the EU's executive arm, would look at the possibility of financial support for transport companies, but Europe's economic powerhouse, Germany, opposes such a move.
+Germany's agriculture minister, Cem Ozdemir, warned that they must seek to balance those two issues without eroding the 27-nation bloc's support for Ukraine.

+If cracks open up in EU unity, “the only one who is happy is Vladimir Putin,” he said of Russia's leader.

 That leaves routes by river, road and rail through Europe as the only ways for Ukraine, a major global supplier of wheat, barley, corn and vegetable oil, to export its products.
 But recent attacks are raising questions about a crucial route through the Danube River, which has carried millions of tons of Ukrainian food to Romania's Black Sea ports every month.

-"We need to consider the support for the transport.
-This is necessary," Wojciechowski said.
-"I will present this position in the commission that we should find the solution.
-How to support the transport costs using also the EU money. " He acknowledged that there were "some different positions" among ministers but said there was a good understanding of the gravity of the situation.
+Poland's agriculture minister Robert Telus was set to tell the EU meeting that his country, along with Slovakia, Hungary, Romania and Bulgaria, want to extend their ban on Ukrainian grain imports but will still allow food to move through their countries to the world.

+The ban is scheduled to expire in mid-September.
+European Commission spokeswoman Miriam Garcia Ferrer said “we are working very intensively with the five member states concerned.”
+The ministers “must make sure that the Ukrainian grain can reach the global markets via EU territory,” said Finland's agriculture minister, Sari Essayah.

-Lithuania's agriculture minister, Kestutis Navickas, suggested that export procedures for grain could be shifted from the Ukraine-Polish border to Lithuanian and other Baltic ports as a way of preventing grain from getting stuck in countries near Ukraine.
+Lithuania's agriculture minister, Kestutis Navickas, suggested that export procedures for grain could be shifted from the Ukraine-Polish border to Lithuanian ports as a way of preventing grain from getting stuck in countries near Ukraine.

-Germany's Ozdemir appeared to support that plan, saying Ukrainian grain could be transported in sealed containers to ports in the Baltics.
+Germany's Ozdemir appeared to support the plan, saying Ukrainian grain could be transported in sealed containers to ports in the Baltics.

 “I'm sure the friends from the Baltics would be happy to help and then transport to where it's needed in the Global South,” Ozdemir said.